glmartin/msa-example-dev-cluster/README.md

 In this case, the `docker-compose.yaml` is expecting a file called `secrets_db_password` that would contain the password for the DB.

+Additionally, secrets can be added to a `.env` file that would be as environment variables.

 ## Related Repos:

 * https://github.com/glmartin/msa-example-rest-api